 When discussing mental health issues in the music industry, Jepson has a few ideas about their origin.
 She pinpoints the high levels of drug use within the industry as a key factor in poor levels of mental health.

-Jepson said: “It’s down to this lifestyle of going on tour and getting up on stage, where everybody’s drinking and doing drugs.
-It’s almost like another world and then you have to come home and try to fit back into family life”.
+Jepson says: “It’s down to this lifestyle of going on tour and getting up on stage, where everybody’s drinking and doing drugs.
+It’s almost like another world and then you have to come home and try to fit back into family life.”

 “Not many industries have that type of lifestyle.”